What is solar PV?

-In these systems, electricity produced from the solar cells is either used in the home as required, or if there is no demand in the home, it is converted to chemical batteries in the form of batteries.
-These batteries can then produce the electicity at night to allow you to use your solar PV system ’24/7′.
+In these systems, electricity produced from the solar cells is either used in the home as required, or if there is no demand in the home, it is converted to chemical energy in the form of batteries.
+These batteries can then produce the electicrity at night to allow you to use your solar PV system ’24/7′.

 The electricity produced by your solar system is stored in deep-cycle lead acid batteries that look very similar to the ones found in most cars today (although structurally different).
 The two most popular types of battery are GEL and Absorbed Glass Mat (AGM), which store the charge very well and do not degrade nearly as fast as the common lead acid (wet cell) battery.
 Both types of batteries are designed to gradually discharge slowly and recharge 80% of their capacity a multiple number of times.

 An automotive battery is a shallow-cycle battery, and this is designed to discharge only about 20% of its electricity so is unsuitable for solar photovoltaic set-up.
 The reason being is that if any more than 20% is drawn more than a few dozen times, it will get damaged and no longer take charge.

 Solar photovoltaic batteries tend to operate at 12 volts, and can be arranged in banks (multiple batteries), increasing the storage potential of your solar photovoltaic set up.
 A bank of batteries organised in a series increases the capacity of your storage but also increases the voltage delivered from your bank, while multiple batteries organised in a parallel circuit increase the capacity, but keep the voltage the same (mains electricity runs at higher voltage, so if you have a grid tie system it is likely you will try to match this by running the batteries in series).